waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Sage Permission Logic: Permission in 4_1 flags Route 42 completion.
 - Navigation: Building 4_1 is a mandatory passage to Tin Tower backyard.
 - Menu Navigation: Be careful with button sequences to avoid Pokegear/Pokedex loops.
-- Status: In Cherrygrove City (26_3).
-Heading to Ecruteak City.
+- Status: In Violet City (10_5).
+Checking Pokedex.